 - act responsibly and be aware of the risks;

 - consider and purchase full travel insurance or an overseas health plan;

 - respect the culture, customs and laws of the countries visited.

-The consular assistance provided by the Department, in the case of an emergency, is usually of a non-financial nature, and the Department will not be responsible for payment of legal, medical, accommodation and traveling expenses or any other expenses on behalf of the traveler.
+The consular assistance provided by the Department, in the case of an emergency, is of a non-financial nature, and the Department will not be responsible for payment of legal, medical, accommodation and traveling expenses or any other expenses on behalf of the traveller.

 It is reiterated that your personal information as registered with a South African Diplomatic representative, will only be accessed by the Department during a declared consular emergency.